 - Advance and leverage national AI research capabilities in various industries (drug discovery, machine learning for health, autonomous vehicles, material discovery, human AI interaction, etc)

-- Partner with leading Canadian AI research institutes on new technology developments
+- Partner with leading Canadian and Eurasian AI research institutes on new technology developments

 - Get trained in AI

 - Get a job in the field of AI

 Marina Belskikh, Regional Director of CERBA in Montreal and Ottawa,

 via email [email protected] or tel. +1 (514) 5161178